 Make sure you have the right background and good light.

 4. Work on your image – clothes, hairdo, makeup?

 Learn your text by heart, get yourself all nicely dressed and ready, and do some tests to eliminate any possible issues: time, smooth text, a cat or a dog in the frame, etc. Rehearse until you get it all perfect.

 And now you’re done.
 You are ready to send your video resume!

 - Search the internet for videos uploaded by other candidates.

-- Be yourself honesty and straightforwardness is always appreciated.
+- Be yourself – honesty and straightforwardness are always appreciated.